 Zinc is a metallic chemical element.
 In commerce, a synonym for zinc is spelter although the term generally identifies a zinc alloy or a mixture of zinc with another metal.
 The metal is the twenty-fourth most abundant element found in the earth's crust.
 Zinc has five stable isotopes.
 Isotopes are forms of the same element with an equal number of protons but different numbers of neutrons in their nuclei.
 Therefore, they differ in atomic mass but not in chemical properties.

 The German scientist Andreas Margraf discovered zinc as a metal in 1746.
-However, centuries before its discovery zinc ores produced brass and zinc compounds.
+Centuries before its discovery zinc ores produced brass and zinc compounds.
 These compounds are medicinal agents for soothing wounds and sore eyes and remain in use today.
 Therefore, zinc was the eighth metal known to humans.
 From the period of the twelfth to the sixteenth century, India produced zinc ores and zinc oxide.
 The first zinc smelter opened in the United Kingdom in Bristol in 1743.

 Annual production of zinc exceeds eleven million tons each year.
 Fifty-five percent of zinc production goes into galvanizing steel as a protection against corrosion.
-Twelve percent goes into production of brass and bronze.
+Twelve percent goes into the production of brass and bronze.
 The remaining production goes to zinc-based alloys to supply the die-casting industry and rolled zinc applications, such as gutters, roofing, pipes, coinage as well as the production of zinc compounds.

 Most zinc mines are underground.
 Zinc ore must be concentrated before smelters can treat it.
 Concentration generally occurs at the mine site in order to keep transportation costs down.
 Typically, zinc concentrates contain 55% zinc with some copper, lead and iron contained.
 Zinc concentrates are then roasted and sintered using hydrometallurgical or pyrometallurgical techniques.
 The roasting process removes sulfur from the concentrates.
-The smelting will remove byproducts from the concentrate, which include iron, lead, silver and some other minerals.
+The smelting will remove byproducts from the concentrate, which include iron, lead, silver, and some other minerals.

-China is the world's largest producer of zinc followed by Peru, Australia, the United States, Canada and India.
+China is the world's largest producer of zinc followed by Peru, Australia, the United States, Canada, and India.
 These six countries account for over seventy percent of annual global zinc production.
 China is the world's largest zinc consumer.
-China consumes 30% of annual global production, three times more than the United States- the world's second largest consumer.
+China consumes 30% of annual global production, three times more than the United States- the world's second-largest consumer.
 Building infrastructure in China requires galvanized steel.
 Therefore, when the Chinese economy is growing zinc prices tend to move higher.

 The multi-year bull market in commodity prices that began around the turn of the new millennium took zinc prices from $1,000 per ton in 2004 to a high of over $4,000 per ton in 2007.
 In 2014, zinc prices have ranged between $2,000 and around $2,400 per metric ton.